goutamthakur/flight-service/README.md

 - `services` -> Contains all the business logic and interact with the repositories to get data from the database.

-- `utils` -> This is contains the helper methods, error classess etc for our project.
+- `utils` -> This folder contains the helper methods, error classess etc for our project.